8dcc/minesweeper/README.md

 ### Description
 Simple CLI minesweeper with custom resolution (game size), difficulty and vim-like movement.
-It has mouse support (if your terminal supports it) and also has color support (if your terminal supports it and it was compiled with `USE_COLOR`).
+It has mouse support (if your terminal supports it and it was compiled with `USE_MOUSE`) and also has color support (if your terminal supports it and it was compiled with `USE_COLOR`).

 ### Building
 Simply run: